Mid-Summer Tax Update

 If you are an American living in Portugal or advising Americans as part of your professional practice, this timely briefing will provide a clear overview of current developments in U.S. tax law, currency markets, and the broader economic outlook.

-New legislation in Washington, D.C. is expected by early July, and recent shifts in the euro-dollar exchange rate and trade policy are already creating ripple effects for expats and cross-border professionals.
-This session will offer practical guidance on what to expect and how to adapt your planning for the remainder of 2025.
+New legislation in Washington, D.C. expected by early July and shifts in the euro-dollar exchange rate and trade policy are already creating ripple effects for expats and cross-border professionals.
+In Portugal, proposed changes to immigration and naturalization rules could also have important consequences for Americans considering long-term residency or citizenship.

 Topics Covered: